execas/execas.github.io/_posts/2018-09-07-linux-file-size.md

 ## Finding files based on size

-The Linux `find` command's `-size` option an be used with the following units:
+The Linux `find` command's `-size` option can be used with the following units:

 |    |                                                           |
 |----|-----------------------------------------------------------|